SEL-ICS/NHS-Snowflake-CoP/T-SQL to Snowflake SQL/Collation_Code/README.md

 # Prerequisites

-- Snowflake account with ACCOUNTADMIN privileges required to create new schemas, grant priviledges and execute store procedures
+- Snowflake account with ACCOUNTADMIN privileges required to create new schemas, grant privileges and execute store procedures